How to Care for a Living Christmas Tree

 Caring for a living tree is relatively easy but there are a few factors you should consider.

-Pick a tree that will thrive in your area.
-To get started, look up your climate zone and see which conifers grow best there.
-Once you've picked a tree and brought it home, leave it in a sheltered area such as under a covered porch or a larger tree canopy to help the tree adjust to a change in environment.
+Pick a tree that will thrive in your area—a plant nursery can help advise you.
+Once you’ve picked a tree and brought it home, leave it in a sheltered area such as under a covered porch or a larger tree canopy to help the tree adjust to a change in environment.
 Hose the tree down once and shake off any loose needles before bringing it indoors.

 Avoid disturbing the roots